UKCloud/documentation/articles/azure/azs-faq.md

 ### What reports can I get about my UKCloud for Microsoft Azure solution?

-All reporting is via the UKCloud for Microsoft Azure management portal, which provides a variety of reports on the dashboard.
+All reporting is via the UKCloud Azure Stack portal, which provides a variety of reports on the dashboard.

 You can also interact with the API to pull data into your own reporting solutions.